Sister, Sister (1987 film): Production

+Bill Condon stated his intention with Sister, Sister was to make a Grand Guignol horror piece based on character and atmosphere.
+Condon and co-writer Joel Cohen wrote the script over the course of 12 weeks.

 Casting

 Benjamin Mouton was recommended for the role of Etienne to director Bill Condon by talent agent Bryan Lourd.

 Filming

 Principal photography of Sister, Sister began on November 11, 1986 in Louisiana.
-The interiors were filmed at Madewood Plantation House on Bayou Lafourche, while the exteriors were shot at Greenwood Plantaton in St. Francisville.
+The interiors were filmed at Madewood Plantation House on Bayou Lafourche, while the exteriors were shot at Greenwood Plantation in St. Francisville.
 Filming completed on January 30, 1987.

 Release

 Sister, Sister premiered at the Toronto Film Festival on September 11, 1987.
 It later opened theatrically in the United States on February 5, 1988.

 Critical response

 Kevin Thomas of the Los Angeles Times panned the film as "such a silly and contrived piece of Southern Gothic nonsense that it deserves to end up on the lower half of the bill with that other piece of bayou bilge, Shy People," adding that "Condon, who is also making his feature directorial debut, compounds a lack of originality by taking his material too seriously."
 Michael Sragow of the San Francisco Examiner compared the film negatively against Hush, Hush, Sweet Charlotte (1964), criticizing the film for having a "hyperbolic tone [that] suggests affectionate parody."